rafalgajos/RAID-protector/README.md

 - **Rafał Gajos**

 ## License <a name="license"></a>
+This project is protected under copyright law.
+Copyright 2024 Natalia Brzezińska, Rafał Gajos
+All Rights Reserved.
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.